TwoFistedJustice/peyton_place/readme.md

 **Little Norman Page**: bully magnet. "worse than a bastard-child"

-**Evelyin ???** Norman's mother.
+**Evelyin Page** Norman's manipulative mother.
 Possibly Oakleigh's blood relative, unclear but implied.

 **Oakleigh Page** dead as a doornail.
 Former ladies man.
 Father of Little Norman and the Page Sisters.